the-argus/func-godot-lightpass/README.md

 Features:

-- Writing Godot nodes back to map files (Omni, Spot, and Directional lights supported, Decals, and WorldEnvironment)
+- Writing Godot nodes back to map files (Omni, Spot, and Directional lights, Decals, WorldEnvironment, and AudioStreamPlayer3D)
 - Editing nodes from a level editor just as well as from Godot
-- Light, Decal, and WorldEnvironment entity definitions which have key-value-pairs that correspond 1:1 with their Godot node counterparts
+- Light, Decal, WorldEnvironment, and AudioStreamPlayer3D entity definitions which have key-value-pairs that correspond 1:1 with their Godot node counterparts

 TODO:

 - More testing.
-- Add support for audio sources.
 - Add support for TrenchBroom groups and layers.
 - Document how you can set up writing _any_ node back to a .map file yourself.
 - Enable serialization of light projector textures.